AztecProtocol/docs/docs/how-aztec-works/privacy-sets.md

 Just like mixers, Aztec offers basic deposits and withdrawals — meant to break the link between a sending address and receiving address: our current private payments front-end zk.money has been live on mainnet since March and recently crossed 4,800 ETH in deposits bridged.

-But zk.money also offers private internal transfers and will soon offer a full suite of Ethereum Layer 1 Defi functionality enabled by our bridge, Aztec Connect.
+But zk.money also offers private internal transfers and will soon offer a full suite of Ethereum Layer 1 Defi functionality enabled by our Ethereum connector, Aztec Connect.

 The addition of these anonymizing activities means Aztec will offer a large and dynamic privacy set that will become increasingly more difficult to de-anonymize —a concept we like to call Infinite Privacy.

 ## The Infinite City

 Imagine Aztec as a walled city.
-All an outside observer can see is users entering and leaving Aztec via our bridge.
+All an outside observer can see is users entering and leaving Aztec via our Ethereum connector.

 Within the walls of the city, users can exchange assets with fully private transactions.
 Neither the network nor its participants can see the senders and recipients of transactions, nor their amounts.